-The Jill Roberts Institute for IBD is part of a joint partnership that created Healing Hands: Pediatric GI Patients Describe Their Experience, envisioned as a platform for these young voices to be heard through the visual language of art and culminating in an online art exhibition and a calendar to raise awareness about pediatric gastroenterology-related illness and advocate for pediatric gastroenterology research.
+The Jill Roberts Institute for IBD is part of a joint partnership that created Healing Hands: Pediatric GI Patients Describe Their Experience, culminating in an online art exhibition to raise awareness about pediatric gastroenterology-related illness and advocate for pediatric gastroenterology research.
 To see these stunning works in our online exhibition, please click here.
-The latest JRI study: A new paper published in Cell on August 17 shows findings that an immune cell subset called innate lymphoid cells (ILC3s) protects against colorectal cancer thus opening the door to new treatment strategies.
+The latest JRI studies: A new paper published in Nature on December 1 shows a set of immune cells called group 3 innate lymphoid cells (ILC3s) that normally protect against inflammation in the gastrointestinal tract may have the opposite effect in multiple sclerosis (MS).
+To read more, click here.
+A recent paper published in Nature Microbiology on November 22 finds that antibodies that are secreted in the gut help control the pathogenesis of Candida albicans in healthy individuals and that this protective mechanism may be disabled in people with Crohn’s disease.
+To read more, click here.
+Reported on October 1 in Gastroenterology, researchers sampled gut bacteria from healthy FMT donors and from FMT recipients with ulcerative colitis, identifying the bacterial strains whose transfer correlates with treatment effectiveness.
 To read more, click here.

 We welcome you to the Jill Roberts Institute for Research in Inflammatory Bowel Disease (IBD).
 The mission of the Institute is to establish a multidisciplinary center of excellence that will accelerate new cutting edge scientific discoveries at both the basic and translational level, which collectively will advance innovative preventative and therapeutic approaches for IBD and other related inflammatory diseases.
 Our goal is to propel a paradigm shift in how we approach the research, treatment, prevention and cure of chronic inflammatory diseases by establishing interactive and successful collaborations between basic researchers, clinicians, pathologists, surgeons and bioinformaticians.